KalmeMarq/minicraft-launcher/README.md

 # Minicraft Launcher
-The old one is on KalmeMarq/minicraft-launcher and the renew starts from 0.1.0 again and uses the same identifier, so uninstall the older one.
-"Renew" is only used in the repository name.
+The old ones are on [KalmeMarq/minicraft-launcher-tauri](https://github.com/KalmeMarq/minicraft-launcher-tauri) and [KalmeMarq/minicraft-launcher-electron](https://github.com/KalmeMarq/minicraft-launcher-electron) and this new version starts from 0.1.0 again and uses the same identifier, so uninstall the older one.

 A launcher for all Minicraft versions and mods.
 Includes +190 version mods.